eklucas/R-intro-GIJC25/README.md

 Link for import: `https://github.com/eklucas/R-intro-GIJC25/raw/refs/heads/main/data/transactions.csv`

 ### Tipsheets:
-You'll find useful "cheatsheets" for Tidyverse packages along with some helpful tipsheets I created on R Functions and
+You'll find useful "cheatsheets" for Tidyverse packages along with some helpful tipsheets I created on R Functions, an R dictionary, a guide for newsroom math (created by Steve Doig)